 The development proposed by this application is the opposite of what the Plan requires.
 Instead of a logical progression of suburban development proceeding from the existing population center, it is a scattershot intrusion of a major suburban use into a distinctly rural area far from major population and activity centers.
-Perhaps for this reason, the application and staff report focus exclusively on the nearby suburban development, ignoring the agricultural and rural land to the west, south and east of the property.

 The proposal is incompatible with the existing homes and land uses in this area.
-The proposed 50% open space (which include stormwater management infrastructure for the overall project, and greenbelts along the edges of the project are reductions from what is currently required on this land, and mere window - dressing for a massive urban/ suburban development that intrudes into a decidedly rural region of the county.
+The proposed 50% open space (which include stormwater management infrastructure for the overall project and greenbelts along the edges of the project are reductions from what is currently required on this land, and mere window - dressing for a massive urban/ suburban development that intrudes into a decidedly rural region of the county.